Reviewed by Oct 05, 2020| Updated on

-Zacks lifecycle indexes are officially referred to as the Zacks lifecycle indices, are a slurry of indices that are empanelled by the Zacks Investment Research.
-Inc in order to offer a standard for the allocation of the lifecycle of target-date funds, with another index of every target date.
+Zacks lifecycle indexes are a slurry of indices that are empanelled by the Zacks Investment Research, Inc., in order to offer a standard for the allocation of the lifecycle of target-date funds, with another index of every target date.

 Zacks designed the lifecycle indices in order to offer much more in-depth information regarding the return and risk characteristics of target-date funds (TDFs).
 Creating awareness among the investors and shareholders of TDFs is the fundamental purpose behind these indices.
 They educate individuals about the level of exposure they would get to equities and the risk involved with respect to their principal.